evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/05-delete-java-function.md

 ``wsk -i action list | grep hello-openwhisk``{{execute}}

-The above command should return no results./
+The above command should return no results.

 # Congratulations

-Congratulations you have now successfully delete the Java function and deployed the same on to OpenWhisk.
+Congratulations you have now successfully deleted the Java function.